 Additionally, ASM staff contacted twenty-three individuals/organizations via phone and or email whose names are listed, alphabetically (by last name), below in Table 4.
 These individuals/organizations were identified as persons who were long-time residents of either Ke'anae or Kaupō and were believed to have knowledge of past land use, history, or cultural information specific to the project areas or the 'alalā itself.
 Efforts were made to identify individuals and organizations from both Hawai'i Island-the island home of the 'alalā-as well as folks from Maui-the potential future home of a population of 'alalā.
-Each of the persons/organizations contacted was provided with a consultation packet that contained a detailed description of the proposed project along with maps showing the proposed release areas in East Maui.
+Each of the proposed project along with maps showing the proposed release areas in East Maui.
 Of the twenty-three persons/organizations contacted, five, Mr. Noah Gomes, Mr. Aldei Kawika Gregoire, Mr. Jimmy Medeiros, Mrs. J. Alohalani Smith, and Ms. Ku'ulei Vickery agreed to be interviewed for this study.
 Their reviewed and approved interview summaries are presented below.
 Lastly, ASM staff, Lokelani Brandt met with Mrs. Shirley Keakealani, a kūpuna from Pu'uanahulu, North Kona.
 Although Mrs. Keakealani declined to a formal interview, she did provided ASM staff with some brief comments and recollections of growing up with the 'alalā which have been noted in the table below (see Table 4)